PaulLikesToCode/url_lookup/README.md

 bin/cassandra -f
 ```

 We're only using one keyspace, called urls, and a table called blacklist.
-Blacklist has two fields, url and ts.
+Blacklist has four fields, url, created (timestamp), last_updated (timestamp) and is_bad (smallint).
 The primary key is url, because we need to quickly look up urls.
-The timestampe (ts) field isn't in use right now, but it might be a nice piece of information to collect. ts updates if a user enters a url that is already in the database.
-In other words, if a url already exists in the table, Insert will become Update.
+Created, last_updated, and is_bad aren't in use right now, but they might be useful in the future.
+Created should never change.
+Last_updated will change if somebody tried to add a url that's already in the database. is_bad is set to 1 on insert.
+It could be used later, say changed to 0 if we find out the url is not malicious.
+We could also add field for severity of maliciousness, which user entered the url, etc.

+Currently both read and write access the same database.
+If performance became an issue, it would make sense to have a separate database for reading and writing, with reading not requiring all of the fields.
+Caching is turned on for keys, and filtering is turned off.
+Of course that should be changed as per production requirements.

 ### To create the schema:
 ```